North Korea repeats offer for nuclear talks

 The White House said any talks must involve action by North Korea to show it is moving towards disarmament.

-North Korea was looking for holes in the international consensus that it must denuclearise by seeking dialogue with various countries, said Wang Dong, an international relations professor at Peking University in Beijing.
+North Korea was looking for holes in the international consensus that it must denuclearize by seeking dialogue with various countries, said Wang Dong, an international relations professor at Peking University in Beijing.

 "If China's stance is still firm, North Korea will understand that there are no loopholes to exploit," Wang said.